 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 The Committee on Admissions will consider the severity of the action and any pattern of violations.
 The American Bar Association Standard 504 requires the law school to advise each applicant to secure information regarding the character and other qualifications for admission to the bar in the state in which the applicant intends to practice.

-Note: All materials you submit become our property and cannot be returned or forwarded to a third party.
+Note: All materials applicants submit become our property and cannot be returned or forwarded to a third party.
 Any false or misleading statements may be the basis for denial of admission, or if admitted, dismissal from the law school.
-You must notify us of any changes of status as to any part of the application which occur after the date you sign the application, and you must then complete the explanation required within 30 days of the status change.
+Applicants must notify us of any changes of status as to any part of the application which occur after the date they sign the application, and they must then complete the explanation required within 30 days of the status change.
 This obligation is a continuing one, and the requirement of completeness, accuracy, and truthfulness extends beyond the filing of the application for admission to include the entire period of matriculation at the law school.
 Failure to satisfy this obligation after matriculation may result in a proceeding being instituted under the Washington College of Law's Honor Code.